envato/react-resize-observer-hook/README.md

 This allows you to know the size of each observed element.

-# 🚧 Developer status

-Several projects within Envato are currently using this package, giving me confidence that the API is clear and the code adds value.
-The package is still in an early stage, but exposure to "the wild" will help reveal more edge-cases and hopefully make the package more robust overall.

 # 📚 Docs

 This package was developed **and documented** as part of the [`@envato/react-breakpoints`](https://github.com/envato/react-breakpoints) package.
 It's separated into its own package because I believe it can be used separately if you don't need all the abstractions that React Breakpoints gives you.
 Please refer to the [React Breakpoints API Docs](https://github.com/envato/react-breakpoints/docs/api.md) for more details about `<Provider>` and `useResizeObserver()`.